wonsunahn/CS1632_Spring2023/deliverables/3/testplan.md

 TEST CASE: Check that greeting Jennyanydots results in "Meow!"s in the Greet-A-Cat page.
 PRECONDITIONS: None.
 EXECUTION STEPS:
-1. Navigate to the `/greet-a-cat/Jennyanydots` URL be opening on browser.
+1. Navigate to the `/greet-a-cat/Jennyanydots` URL by opening on browser.
 POSTCONDITIONS:
 1. The text "Meow! from Jennyanydots." appears on the page.
 ```